ulandz/vectordash-host/README.md

 # vectordash-host
-A command line tool for interacting with [Vectordash](http://vectordash.com) GPU instances.
+A command line tool for hosting your machine as [Vectordash](http://vectordash.com) GPU instances.

 For a more detailed overview on how to get started, how the commands work, or general questions, please go to our [docs](https://docs.vectordash.com)!